krzemienski/awesome-from-stars/README.md

 * [segment-boneyard/analytics-swift](https://github.com/segment-boneyard/analytics-swift): The hassle-free way to add analytics to your Swift app.
 * [warren-bank/Android-ExoPlayer-AirPlay-Receiver](https://github.com/warren-bank/Android-ExoPlayer-AirPlay-Receiver): Android app to run on a set-top box and play video URLs "cast" to it with a stateless HTTP API (based on AirPlay v1).
 * [ashishb/android-security-awesome](https://github.com/ashishb/android-security-awesome): A collection of android security related resources
+* [a914-gowtham/android-video-trimmer](https://github.com/a914-gowtham/android-video-trimmer): Helps to trim local videos with compress option on Android applications using Exoplayer 2 and FFmpeg.
 * [Freelander/Android_Data](https://github.com/Freelander/Android_Data): Some Android learning materials, hoping to help you learn Android development.
 * [ArezooNazer/AndroidVideoPlayer](https://github.com/ArezooNazer/AndroidVideoPlayer): A video player based on Exoplayer
 * [EliverLara/Andromeda](https://github.com/EliverLara/Andromeda): :rocket: Dark theme for vscode